imos/bin/README.md

 Uploads a file to the cloud server.
 If the file's size is bigger than 1MB (specified by --fragment_size flag), the file will be split into fragments so as to speed up download/upload processes.
+* `imos-package upload ./foo`
+    * Uploads `./foo` to the cloud server, and prints its file ID.

+#### `download` command
+Downloads a file from the cloud server and save it to the path specified by --output flag.

 #### Dependencies